 There will be opportunities to begin this process on your course.

 The realities of life as a new doula

 We heartily recommend gathering your support network as a new doula, just as you will be encouraging your clients to gather theirs.
 Getting some Doula UK mentoring or a Developing Doulas Companion will ensure that you have some special doulas in your life; doulas who are experienced and can support you to reflect and learn from all your doula adventures!

 Impact on your Life

 Many doulas also find that without the complete support of their families, starting out can be hard.
 At first, jobs may be scarce and money tight.
 If you are working as a birth doula, your family also need to understand the unpredictable nature of the work – that you may need to disappear at fairly short notice; that you can’t say how long you will be gone and that you need to feel happy that they will cope in your absence, so you can focus 100% on your client.
 If you have small children, it is essential to have reliable, immediate childcare in place for when you are called to a birth.

-Even after becoming recognised, most doulas do not make a huge income.
+Even with some experience under your belt, most doulas do not make a huge income.
 Becoming a doula is a vocation and many of us could make much more money using skills learnt in our past lives!
-You may be doing your training as an add-on to an existing business, for example as a complementary therapist or alternative practitioner.
-Many of us offer other, mother-and-baby-relevant services and each aspect of our business can enhance the other.

 Getting the Word Out

 Most doulas would say that finding clients is a case of ‘what you put in is what you get out’.
 Marketing yourself in your local area, for example by networking and building relationships with other birthworkers, will pay dividends and we recommend that you glean as much information as you can about this aspect of your business on your preparation course, and ask your Mentor or Companion for guidance afterwards, if you feel you need it.